 To learn more about Launch foods visit launchfoods.org

-Over this year’s festive period, we are delighted to be supporting Children 1st – Scotland’s national children’s charity.
+Over last year’s festive period, we were delighted to be supporting Children 1st – Scotland’s national children’s charity.

 Children 1st exits to help survivors of abuse, trauma and other adversity to recover, and works tirelessly to protect the rights of children in Scotland.

-Our donation will help towards achieving this goal and we are glad to be part of such a worthy cause.
-As part of their #12DoorsofChristmas campaign, Children 1st will be sharing festive videos filmed by each of their supporters on social media, including ours!
-Keep your eyes peeled…
+Our donation will help towards achieving this goal and we were glad to be part of such a worthy cause.